Syedaaneesa/sara-sota/README.md

 - Applied custom CSS styling for unique layout control.

 ### 3️⃣ Content Integration
-This project showcases a fully customized WordPress website for Alpine Cottage Bed & Breakfast, crafted to highlight their cozy accommodations and inviting hospitality through an elegant, user-friendly design.
+This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to showcase their cozy accommodations and warm hospitality through a clean, user-friendly layout.

 ### 4️⃣ Optimization & Responsiveness
 Optimized images and scripts to enhance loading speed.